 元気な犬: dog which is fine [now]

 Essentially, the examples above have the same meaning.
-Since adjectives indicate constant attributes, using adjectives in past tense indicates that the attributes have already changed at present.
+Since adjectives indicate constant states, using adjectives in past tense indicates that the attributes have already changed at present.

 [It] was strongly raining yesterday

 This sentence expresses a continuous action in the past.
-That is to say, the constant attribute: “strong rain” doesn’t change.
+That is to say, the constant state: “strong rain” doesn’t change.
 Thus, 強い should be used.

 The strong rain has finally stopped.

 This sentence expresses the end of the action.
-That is to say, the constant attribute: “strong rain” has changed.
+That is to say, the constant state: “strong rain” has changed.
 Thus, 強かった should be used.
 Here are more examples.

 |寒い冬は嫌い（だった / でした）。